Table of Contents

 In nature, to enable adaptability and survival of species, spontaneous modifications in the genetic frequencies occur.
 The breeding of species with evolved allelic forms results in an overall genetic variation.
 This might be continuous or unlikely to occur after several cycles, depending on the degree of distinctiveness between genes.

 The presence of a non-suitable allelic pair in a cultivar debars the normal pattern of genetic drifting (disregard for the functional capability of allelic forms).
 Regardless of the prevalence of alleles in a population, the trait might be eliminated if unsuitable for the current habitat, allowing the expression of a less prevalent but more suitable trait.
 Hence, Darwinism and the Neo-larmackian theory remain applicable in the phenomenon of genetic drifting.

-Effects of Natural Genetic Drift in Cannabis Cultivation
+Effects of Cannabis Clone Genetic Drift

 - Development of novel cultivars: